amidaware/trmm-docs/docs/code_signing.md

 Tactical RMM agents are now [code signed](https://comodosslstore.com/resources/what-is-microsoft-authenticode-code-signing-certificate/)!

-To get access to code signed agents, you must be a [Github Sponsor](https://github.com/sponsors/wh1te909) with a minumum **monthly** donation of $50.00.
+To get access to code signed agents, you must be a [Github Sponsor](https://github.com/sponsors/wh1te909) with a minimum **monthly** donation of $50.00.

 One token is valid for 1 self hosted instance.
 If you have more than 1 instance you will need another token which you can get by increasing your sponsorship by $50 for each token.
 If you signup for the $50 and then downgrade, your auth token _**will be**_ invalidated and stop working.